 Shareholders decide who the corporate leaders are, and the market is used by shareholders to gauge which leaders have more profitable approaches.

 In the end, all the candidates, recognising the real source of their support, will ensure that those supporters receive the most responsive treatment by far (not their "official" constituents, the citizens/voters).
-They are, after all, the real shareholders.
+The funders are, after all, the real shareholders.
 And that is a damning illustration of a corrupt and fundamentally broken system.

 Watch Lessig's talk.
 It is superb.
 The situation in the US (and many other "modern democracies" around the world) is not.
 The citizens are no longer "driving the bus".
 The status quo needs to change dramatically to redress this corruption and return the balance of power to the people.